mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 about to fork child process, waiting until server is ready for connections. forked process: 29864 child process started successfully, parent exiting

+// Help Info
+mukhtar@mukhtar-Aspire-ES1-431:~$ mongostat --help
+Usage:
+  mongostat <options> <connection-string> <polling interval in seconds>

+Monitor basic MongoDB server statistics.

+Connection strings must begin with mongodb:// or mongodb+srv://.

+See http://docs.mongodb.com/database-tools/mongostat/ for more information.

+general options:
+      --help                                      print usage
+      --version                                   print the tool version and exit --config=                                   path to a configuration file

+verbosity options:
+  -v, --verbose=<level>                        more detailed log output (include multiple times for more verbosity, e. g. -vvvvv, or specify a numeric value, e.g. --verbose=N)
+      --quiet                                     hide all log output

+connection options:
+  -h, --host=<hostname>                           mongodb host(s) to connect to (use commas to delimit hosts)
+      --port=<port>                               server port (can also use --host hostname:port)
 ```

 In order to connect to this *mongod and get Mongo stats* from it, I have to specify the *port in the mongostat call*.
 And here I've specified my *port*.
 And if I enter this command, it's going to return *Mongo stats* to me every second -- indefinitely, because I haven't specified when I want it to stop or how often to report.
 So I'm just going to cancel this so we can take a look at the output.